List of criminal organizations in DC Comics: S

+Satan's champions

+When Captain Marvel fought to save the soul of his uncle Ebenezer Batson, he had to face Satan's champions: Abaddon, Medea, Antaeus, Old Age, Legion, and Truth.

+Savitar cult

+School for Super-Villains

+Founded by Tarik the Mute, the School for Super-Villains helped form the basis of the Legion of Super-Villains.

+Science Squad

 Scorpio

 Scorpio is a mercenary group of terrorists-for-hire.
 Scorpio is a well-equipped organization always on the look out for advanced technology that can easily be weaponized.
 They were first seen in public fighting off both the Sea Devils and the Challengers of the Unknown.

 S.C.Y.T.H.E.

 S.C.Y.T.H.E. was an anti-government terrorist organization from a European country called Lugwainia.
 They abducted brilliant aeronautics engineer Robert Selkirk, who had spent years as a political prisoner in a pseudo-Soviet nation before gaining asylum in the United States, and they demanded an exchange with their imprisoned leader, Alexander Sorkhan.
 A United Nations team consisting of Diana Prince and Steve Trevor were assigned to go with Selkirk to the exchange, but they were waylaid by the terrorists and betrayed by Selkirk himself, who helped Sorkhan escape.
 Their first and only appearance was in Wonder Woman #244.